 Examine the nail from the underside

 Trimming a dog’s black nails can be difficult.
 Therefore, a thorough examination will always help you safely avoid the quick.
 Lift the paw to examine the nails.
 The solid tubular shape begins to taper into a hollow triangular point toward the tip, where you can see two thin outer walls.
 This area is always safe to trim and can be filed down further with a nail file to ragged edges.

 This strange but genius life hack allows parents of hairy-pawed pups to perform nail trims quickly and with less fuss.
 You can use a mesh bag for pulling back the hair on the paws.
 That will save your time and energy searching through all fluff for each toe as the toenail will be exposed, making the whole job easy.

 Tip – 9

 Trim out of their line of sight

 It is similar to children turning their heads or closing their eyes during shots.
 Dogs cannot predict such situations, so it is our responsibility to them.
 Some pups tend to extend their limbs forward, directly into their line of vision for trimming.
 However, dogs those dislike keep the work out of their sight.
 Lift its leg and bend the paw back.
 The paw pads will face up, giving a clear view of the toenails, but not to your dog.

 All in all, Clipping the nails of a dog is an easy task.
-But, if the dog is nervous and scared, it can be overly dramatic.
+But, if the dog is nervous and scared, it can be overly dramatic and very painful for your dog.
 Despite all this, we need to perform it for the benefit of our dogs.
 If your pup’s nails are clicking on the floor and becoming way too long for their comfort, you probably want to know how to trim a scared dog’s nails.